frontendweekly/virga/11ty/posts/2021-01-09-indieweb-posse-using-eleventy-and-netlify-functions.md

 If I were simply used the Search API to find out I tweeted the article or now by searching article URL which I think it's unique enough for this kind of search, then there would be a couple of issues.

-The issues I can see now would be situation like this: if I did tweet the most recent article but after 7 days, I've noticed typos so I fix them and deploy it, then that article is still the most recent article, and it'll be after 7 days, so the article will get tweeted again.
+The issues I can see now would be situation like this: if I did tweet the most recent article but after 7 days, I've noticed typos, so I fix them and deploy it, then that article is still the most recent article, and it'll be after 7 days, so the article will get tweeted again.

 I can't speak for the others but for me, Twitter is already noisy, so it would be great if I can avoid being the noise…